Skip Ribbon Commands

 The circular economy offers significant opportunity for entrepreneurs and innovators to develop new market solutions that disrupt and transform the way we produce, use and consume goods.
 New circular economy businesses are on the rise and have the potential to drive innovation.

-The circular economy has a critical role to play in addressing climate change by tackling emissions associated with how we make and use products, and produce food.
+The circular economy can address climate change by tackling emissions associated with how we make and use products and produce food.
 Applying circular economy strategies to five key materials (cement, aluminum, steel, plastics, and food) can eliminate almost half of the remaining emissions from the production of those goods – 9.3 billion tonnes of CO2e in 2050.

 Shaping Change

-Check out our video on the circular economy or take a look at 10 years of programming developed through our annual Zero Waste Conference that showcases global thought leaders and new solutions from around the world and Canada.
+Check out our video on the circular economy or take a look at the Zero Waste Conference.
+This large-scale public forum showcases global thought leaders and new solutions from around the world and Canada.